apptimists/website/source/_posts/1-what-happend-so-far.md

 > Hey, we are Andy, Domme and Johnny, we have that idea!

 Beep beep beep!
-It's definitely more professional to have a good name so we switched our intro and that's where our project Moveyaa and later the apptimists were born.

-Alright folks I hope you enjoyed reading the first episode - others will follow.
-I'll upload some code samples on GitHub to demonstrate how we wired together Facebook's [Graph API](https://developers.facebook.com/docs/graph-api/reference/event/) to get events.
+It's obviously more professional to start a conversation with a brand or product name because it transports completeness thus we changed our intro and that's where our project Moveyaa and later the apptimists were born and this will be the story of the next article.
+I hope you enjoyed reading the first episode and I'll upload some code samples on GitHub to demonstrate how we wired together Facebook's [Graph API](https://developers.facebook.com/docs/graph-api/reference/event/) to get events.

-Would be pleasure to have a chat with you, so feel free to contact us!
+Would be a pleasure to have a chat with you, so feel free to contact us!